jonathanvdc/flame-brainfuck/docs/compiling-brainfuck.md

         Project.GetSourceItems().Single(), Parameters);
     ```

-    `ProjectHandlerHelpers.GetSourceSafe` will retrieve the source code for the source item we gave it &ndash; that is, `Project.GetSourceItems().Single()` &ndash; and return the result as an `ISourceDocument`.
+    `ProjectHandlerHelpers.GetSourceSafe` will retrieve the source code for the source item we give it &ndash; that is, `Project.GetSourceItems().Single()` &ndash; and return the result as an `ISourceDocument`.
 If something goes wrong during this process, then an error is logged and `null` is returned instead.

   * The last statement initializes the `BrainfuckState` with a `byte` array that is ten-thousand elements long, compiles the Brainfuck source document to a statement, which is then returned.